Becoming Competitive

 Trust me, your future stressed self will thank you.

-How Did I Prepare My Family and Friends for My CRNA Journey?
+How Should You Prepare Family for CRNA School?

 I sat down with family and friends to: